 \subsection{Analysis on Output Diversity}

 We follow previous work and analyze output diversity by calculating the average number of distinct bigrams~\cite{li-etal-2016-diversity} and content words in each output.
 The results are in Figure~\ref{fig:dist_res}.
 Our method generates the most distinct bigrams and content words, demonstrating its ability to produce more diverse outputs.
 In contrast, E2E produces the least diverse outputs.
-We hypothesize that this may result from the fact that LLM trained with RLHF tends to produce safer outputs without directly optimization for diversity, while diversity is an important aspect for open-ended generation~\cite{hua-etal-2019-argument-generation,peng2022controllable,yang-etal-2022-re3}.
+We hypothesize that this may result from the fact that an LLM trained with RLHF tends to produce safer outputs without directly optimization for diversity.
 After applying chain-of-thought, PlanCoT generates more diverse results.
 Leveraging our discourse-driven actions further improves scores, indicating that decomposing argument generation based on discourse components effectively enhances output diversity and content richness.
-We also present common generated verbs and nouns in Appendix~\ref{sec:word_cloud}.
+We also present commonly generated verbs and nouns in Appendix~\ref{sec:word_cloud}.